monstertau/cleanee-rob/web-controller/README.md

 ```
 When you are developing, you most likely don't want to keep rebuilding manually.
 For that, run:
 ```
-$ npm run watch
+$ npm run dev
 ```
-Now, compilation will happen automatically when a source file is changed.
+Now, compilation will happen automatically when a source file is changed and a web server will start that shows the `index.html` file.